Find a Certified Duchenne Care Center

 - to strengthen clinical trial outcomes by standardizing the care received by clinical trial subjects

 Requirements for certification include the provision of standardized comprehensive clinical services and care.
-These requirements are in agreement with recommendations made by the DMD Care Considerations Working Group (DMDWG), which published the Centers for Disease Control and Prevention (CDC) Care Considerations, standards of Duchenne care which were made available in 2009 and published in 2010 and the Certified Duchenne Care Center (CDCC) Program’s Standards.
+These requirements are in agreement with recommendations made by the DMD Care Considerations Working Group (DMDWG), which published the Centers for Disease Control and Prevention (CDC) Care Considerations, standards of Duchenne care which were published in 2010 and updated in 2018 and the Certified Duchenne Care Center (CDCC) Program’s Standards.
 All Certified Duchenne Care Centers have met the requirements for, and agree to provide, standardized comprehensive clinical care and services.

-The CDCC is monitored by the CDCC Certification Committee – a steering committee of 11 individuals who represent several areas of neuromuscular subspecialty care, parents, industry and PPMD – review each application and site visit summary, and make suggestions/recommendations regarding certification.
+The CDCC is monitored by the CDCC Certification Committee – a steering committee of individuals who represent several areas of neuromuscular subspecialty care, parents, non-active industry, and PPMD.
+The committee reviews each application and site visit summary, and makes suggestions/recommendations regarding certification.
 If center issues arise, this committee gathers to discuss the issue and potential solutions, and to discuss these solutions with the center.
 It is then the responsibility of the committee to follow up on the solution and make sure that the recommendations are followed and that the issue is resolved.

 PPMD works to certify centers, rather than medical providers, knowing that it is the team that is best at providing comprehensive, multidisciplinary care, rather than the practice of a single provider.
 If a key individual of the team leaves the center, it is the responsibility of the center director and the subspecialty department, to develop a contingency plan, allowing for consistent care during the period of transition, and to let both the families seen at that center and PPMD know about next steps.